 Each toilet facility in other occupancies shall have not less than one accessible water closet complying with Section 1109.10.
-Where stalls are provided, at least one stall shall comply with Section 1109.10.3.
-Where there are six or more water closets within a toilet facility and stalls are provided, at least one other accessible facility stall complying with Section 1109.10.4 also shall be provided.
+Where stalls are provided, then at least one stall shall comply with Section 1109.10.3.
+Where there are six or more water closets within a toilet facility and stalls are provided, then at least one other accessible facility stall complying with Section 1109.10.4 also shall be provided.

 - 1. A unisex rest room, or a toilet facility containing only one of each fixture type, need not have a toilet stall around the accessible water closet, provided the door to the facility is provided with a privacy lock and an "occupied" indicator. - 2.
-Toilet facilities within nonaccessible or nonadaptable individual patient rooms, guest rooms or dwelling units are not required to be accessible or adaptable. - 3.
-A toilet facility for a single occupant and not for common or public use may be adaptable.
+Toilet facilities within nonaccessible or nonadaptable individual patient rooms, guest rooms or dwelling units are not required to be accessible or adaptable.